 Great gains in comfort and energy savings are possible when you replace an old central AC system with a new, high-efficiency unit.
 For example, a 10-year old AC system may only be operating at under 10 SEER, while new units are available that operate above 20 SEER.
 When AC maintenance and repair isn’t providing the comfort or savings you want, it’s time to consider upgrading to new equipment.
 O'Donnell Plumbing, Heating & Air will also help you evaluate building envelope improvements that help to reduce your AC requirements.

 If your central air conditioning unit is more than 12 years old, replacing it with an ENERGY STAR® qualified model could cut your cooling costs by 30%.
-O'Donnell Plumbing, Heating & Air can provide a free air conditioning estimate for replacing an old, inefficient system with advanced equipment that will save energy and improve interior comfort.
+O'Donnell Plumbing, Heating & Air can provide an air conditioning estimate for replacing an old, inefficient system with advanced equipment that will save energy and improve interior comfort.

 These days, air condition systems with a SEER of 16 or more are considered very good.
 21 SEER systems are about the highest you can get these says.
 An air conditioning unit that is 12 years old or more, may only be 10 SEER or less.
 This means you can cut the amount of electricity you use for air conditioning in half just by making this upgrade alone!
 When you combine an air conditioning upgrade with other measures to save energy such as air sealing the house, adding insulation, sealing and insulation ducts, and a radiant barrier in your attic; you are saving big and making your home more comfortable!
 O'Donnell Plumbing, Heating & Air can accomplish this in your home!